MizuLy/mizuly/README.md

 <br/><br/>

 _Thanks for stopping by the shop.
-May your builds compile on the first try — no hidden trapdoors._
+Unlike Urahara, I have no idea if your build will compile — but let's find out together._

 </div>